lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

 https://www.dell.com/support/home/zh-cn/drivers/driversdetails?driverid=98wfd

 ### Change DVMT and CFG Lock
-> You must unlock `CFG Lock` , otherwise, you can't use both OpenCore and Clover.
+> You must unlock `CFG Lock` , otherwise, you can't use OpenCore.
 > We recommend to change `DVMT` into 64M, there's no damage to your computer.

 * Recommend: get into hidden BIOS